North-East Region, Singapore: Demographics

 According to the Singapore Department of Statistics’ 2020 Population Trends report, the total population of the North-East Region is 930,910.
 Out of its 7 planning areas, Sengkang is the most populated, with 249,370 residents.
 Alternatively, the North-Eastern Islands is the least populated area with only 50 residents, as it is one of the few areas in Singapore that has not experienced dramatic urban development.

 According to the 2015 General Household Survey, the most common ethnic background in the North-East Region is Chinese, accounting for the majority of the population.
 Additionally, English is the most common language spoken at home (35.4%), closely followed by Mandarin (33.9%).
 Other common languages spoken at home include other Chinese dialects (13.4%), Malay (7.8%) and Tamil (3.5%).
 The most popular religion followed is Buddhism (36.3%), while other prevalent religions in the region include Christianity (19.3%), Taoism (11.1%), Islam (9.1%) and Hinduism (4.6%).
 In addition, 19.1% of people practise no religion.

 Economy

 Aviation

 The region is home to the Seletar Aerospace Park, which houses several aviation manufacturing and research facilities owned by companies such as Rolls-Royce, Pratt & Whitney and Singapore Technologies Aerospace, allowing the aviation industry in Singapore to expand out of Changi, which is a major aviation and commercial zone located in the East region of the country.
 Several industrial zones are also located within the region such as Defu Industrial Estate in Hougang and Ang Mo Kio Industrial Park in Ang Mo Kio.

+Technology

+The Punggol Digital District, a business park located in Punggol, houses companies in the digital industry.
+Announced in 2018, the business park is expected to provide 28,000 jobs in the technology sector, specialising in cyber security, artificial intelligence (AI) and robotics, fintech, and smart living.